 Concept of Virtual Reality

 Most of us might have heard or read about this term.
 I believe quite of us are familiar with it.
-Still, some of us might not have a clear idea of term Virtual Reality or VR in short.
+Still, some of us might not have a clear idea of the term Virtual Reality or VR in short.
 Let me take an opportunity to explain the term and concept of VR.

 Let us first understand the term Reality.
-The literal meaning of reality is the truth, something which exists and has some parameters which can be seen, heard, touched and felt.
+The literal meaning of reality is the truth, something which exists and has some parameters which can be seen, heard, touched, and felt.
 Technically we ascertain the existence of anything using our senses.
 If our senses confirm something, we assume it exists.
-In other words, the reality is something around us which we can see, hear, touch and feel.
+In other words, the reality is something around us which we can see, hear, touch, and feel.

 There is another definition of reality, our knowledge.
 We know so many things and places exist, which we have never seen or been there.
 But we know about them and that’s a reality.
 But in this context, we would limit ourselves to the first definition of reality.
-We would consider Reality as an environment around us consisting of things which we can see, hear, touch and feel.
+We would consider Reality as an environment around us consisting of things that we can see, hear, touch, and feel.

 Now let us discuss Virtual.
 The literal meaning is almost or nearly or nearby.
 It means that something resembling very close but not exactly similar.
-Or maybe something so close that it may be considered the same, though it’s not same.
+Or maybe something so close that it may be considered the same, though it’s not the same.

-Combining the two gives a near oxymoron term, means two contradicting words with opposite meanings.
+Combining the two gives a near oxymoron term, which means two contradicting words with opposite meanings.
 The reality which is not real.
 And that’s interesting.
 The oxymoron nature of this term explains it well.
 I would discuss this in detail later.

 First, let me discuss another form of reality.
 It’s called imagination.
 Or maybe I can call it an imaginary reality, another oxymoron term.
 When an artist starts making a piece of art, he has an image in mind.
 He first creates imagination and then puts it in physical form.
 Better the artist, strong would be the imagination.
 Similarly, when an architect plans a space, he has an image in mind.
 He creates whole space in imagination and then puts it in real form.